symlex/symlex-core/README.md

 Bootstrapping
 -------------
-A light-weight kernel bootstraps the application.
+A light-weight kernel (`Symlex\Bootstrap\App`) bootstraps the application.
 It's just about 150 lines of code, initializes the Symfony dependency injection container and then starts the app by calling `run()`:

 ```
 <?php